Burping a baby is truly an art.

 There’s nothing wrong with a formula-fed baby burping more often, by the way.
 We’ve already established there’s nothing much harmful about gas bubbles other than the slight discomfort that comes before burping them out.

 The basic bio-mechanics of breaking down food don’t really change we get older.
-Digestion will always form gas, as will drinking out of a bottle.
+Digestion will always form gas or wind, as will drinking out of a bottle.

 But two key things do change as your baby graduates from newborn to just regular ol’ baby, that may indicate it’s time to stop burping.